Constraints on the inflaton potential from scalar-induced gravitational waves and primordial black holes: Conclusion

 Last, we should mention that we have not discussed the non-Gaussian effects in this work.
 This includes both the nonlinear relation between the primordial curvature perturbation ${\cal R}$ and the density contrast $\delta$, as well as the intrinsic non-Gaussianity in ${\cal R}$.
 These non-Gaussianities may lead to notable shifts in the allowed parameter regions and different interpretations of the SGWB, and this will be the topic of our future studies.

 \acknowledgments

-We thank Dominik J. Schwarz, Bing-Yu Su, Ji-Xiang Zhao, Xiao-Hui Liu, and Xue Zhou for fruitful discussions.
+We thank Yi-Zhong Fan, Lei Feng, Gabriele Franciolini, Zhiping Jin, Xiao-Hui Liu, Dominik J. Schwarz, Bing-Yu Su, Ji-Xiang Zhao, and Xue Zhou for fruitful discussions.
 This work is supported by the Fundamental Research Funds for the Central Universities of China (No. N232410019).